Internal structures in the category of right-preordered groups: Preliminaries

 \end{Definition}

-It is always true that if two equivalence relations $R,S$ commute in the sense of Smith, then their normalization commute in the sense of Huq (see \cite{CentralityandNormalityinprotomodularCategories}).
+It is always true that if two equivalence relations $R,S$ centralize each other in the sense of Smith, then their normalization commute in the sense of Huq (see \cite{CentralityandNormalityinprotomodularCategories}).
 However the converse is not true in general.
-When it is true in a category $\CC$, we say that $\CC$ satisfies the \textit{Smith-is-Huq} property, it is the case of the category $\cgrp$.
+When it is true in a category $\CC$, we say that $\CC$ satisfies the \textit{Smith-is-Huq} property, it is the case of the category $\cgrp$, but fails to be the case for $\crpogrp$ (see example \ref{NotSmithisHuq}).